yipoh/AesBench/data_release/README.md

 ## Evaluation
-Here is an example code for evaluting through API style, please fit the according lines for evaluating your own MLLMs.
+Here is an example code for evaluating through API style, please fit the according lines for evaluating your own MLLMs.

 ### Evaluating AesA1
 ```python